 Open Space.
 Total horizontal area of all portions of the lot not covered by buildings, structures, streets, or parking areas.

-Open Space, Usable.
-That portion of a zoning lot which is not covered by building, structures, streets, or paved parking areas.
+Open Space, Common .
+Not less than fifteen percent (15%) Common Open Space (excluding impervious surfaces) shall be provided.
+Drainage ponds, play areas, common areas, and the like may apply toward this provision;That portion of a zoning lot which is not covered by building, structures, streets, or paved parking areas.
 For the purposes of this ordinance, outdoor roof gardens, patios and decks, pools and other recreational facilities not under roof may be included in the usable open space.

 Ordinance.
 Any legislative action, however denominated, of a local government which has the force of law.